qmeng222/Understand-Node/BigWordAlert.md

 - mutate: to change something (eg: addinga method or property to an obj means you've mutated the obj)
 - event listener: function(s) that respond to an event
 - maigc string: a string that has some special meaning in our code.
 This is bad, because it makes it easy for a typo to cause a bug, and hard for tools (e.g. VS Code) to help us find it.
+- syntactic sugar: a feature that only changes how you type something, but nothing changes under the hood.